GOP (Gods of Plastic)

 In 1996 GOP was captained by returning players Josh Galster, Bill Kroeger and Wilbur Winkelman.
 GOP finished 4th at sectionals behind CUT, UW Madison, and Macalester.
 The 1996 team became the first (and possibly only) GOP team to advance out of pool play at regionals finishing second behind Indiana University and ahead of University of Ohio and the University of Iowa.
 GOP then was eliminated with a loss to UW Madison and a close loss to Macalester.
 GOP finished the 1996 season ranked 26th in the country according to the UPA national collegiate rankings.
 Players participating at regionals included: Josh Galster, Bill Kroeger, JJ Kuhn, Garth Spellman, Tim Collyer, Trung Quach, Brian Clark, Jesse Gall, Tate Anderson, Ronnie Yeh, Eric Plaksin, and Ian Gilby.

-"Others who played throughout the season but were unable to attend regionals included: Wilbur Winkelman, Noah Hillman, Eoin O'Hara, Jason Stangl, Matt Wilson, Walter Narcum, Conor Weir, and many others who I can no longer recall." --Brian Clark
+"Others who played throughout the season but were unable to attend regionals included: Wilbur Winkelman, Noah Hillman, Eoin O'Hara, Jason Stangl, Matt Wilson, Walter Narcum, and Conor Weir" --Brian Clark

 Other Club Sports